 It was all I could do not to faint; I gaped at him and my sweaty hands gripped the edge of the chair I sat in.
 "P-perform magic… f-for you, sir?"

 "Certainly.
 It is one thing to do the formal research, but quite another to actually perform the spells."

-"Y-yes, sir," I felt like I'd just been hit with a stunning spell.
+"Y-yes, sir, Professor.
+I can perform the magic," I felt like I'd just been hit with a stunning spell.